ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-upon their verdict.
-The descendants^
-those nations, who form the greater part
-cf the population of the United States,-
-may feel a grati: fication in knowing
-the origin of this restraint upon
 juries.,; Religious Courtship.— A young
 gentleman happening to. sit in Chiirch
 in apew adjoining one in which sat a